moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * I changed it to 2 because it is a simple UI addition using data that is already available (after you have the list of users who are typing).
 Simple UI change would be a 1, but maybe a 2 if you need to put typingUsers into global state.
   * MM: i gave this 3 because i have not successfully yet displayed the list of users when someone is connected, the first is to list the users and then to check if the user can see other users.
   * DM: good point, but only show the effort to do the thing.
 You can list dependencies separately. "displaying the list of connected users" is something you have to do anyway, this is just about adding a "..." after you already have that info in the app.(ok) DM: so, what is the effort?
 Put something after effort.
 If you don't know yet, still you should make your best estimate, and you can put "(may be adjusted after the dependent code is written)

-## btw, I used a fake email in the signup dmdmdm@dmdmdm.com and there wasn't an email sent to verify - that would be a good part of auth.
-Impact 3 - use industry-standard auth workflow. every authenticated app validates user via email confirmation step Effort 3 - i would have to go through the firebase documentation for modifying the authentication process.

 ## user profile edit page: if user has previously uploaded a file, show it here (if you haven't already)
 Impact 3 - always show the information the user needs (i.e., user can see he/she has already uploaded a photo and which photo)